 Increased Traffic Will Stress Test Websites, Apps

 For the past decade, online sales have been slowly climbing every holiday season.
-A recent survey by Google cloud predicts that digital sales will grow between 11 and 14% this year, accounting for almost half of overall holiday sales.
+A recent survey by Google cloud predicts that digital sales will grow between 11 and 14 percent this year, accounting for almost half of overall holiday sales.

 Naturally, such numbers are a welcome thing.
 They indicate a public that has eagerly embraced buying digitally, justifying investments in the technology.
-But when so much traffic gets generated over such a short period of time, it can begin to show “cracks”—i.e., small problems with the underlying servers or architecture.
+But sudden spikes in site traffic generated over such a short period of time can begin to show “cracks”—i.e., small problems with the underlying servers or architecture.

 For example, an app might start running slower and slower, or a website might take a longer time to process items in a shopping cart.
 Sometimes, connections could be rejected.
 These problems are usually solved by spinning up new VM instances and/or using modern load balancing to scale out the resources for the app or website in question.

 But scale is not the only thing to watch.
 Sometimes, small infrequent errors become more prominent when traffic is increased.
 If your website received 500 orders a month (say), an error that occurs once every 100 purchases will hardly register in the organization.
-But when 5000 orders come in one weekend, suddenly that customer service has 50 more disgruntled customers to handle.
+However, when 5,000+ orders come in one weekend, suddenly that customer service has 50 times more disgruntled customer inquiries to handle.

 Problems Cause Downtime, Which Costs

 If the above scenarios sound unlikely, consider what happened in 2018: Black Friday traffic actually overwhelmed several retailers, including J. Crew, Lowe’s, Ulta, and lululemon.
-These were added to a long list of Black Friday outages, joining Best Buy, Cabelas, and more.
+These were added to a long list of Black Friday outages including Best Buy, Cabelas, and more.

 The first obvious effect of these outages was the sheer number of lost sales for these major brands.
-But beyond that, there was serious harm done to their brand reputations as well.
-The Lowe’s downtime is suspected to have driven even more traffic to rival Home Depot, whereas incensed customers of Ulta and lululemon took to Twitter to make their dissatisfaction clear.
+Beyond that, there was serious harm done to their brand reputations as well.
+Lowe’s downtime is suspected to have driven even more traffic to rival Home Depot, whereas incensed customers of Ulta and lululemon took to Twitter to make their dissatisfaction clear.